quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part34_1.7_Tools_and_t.md

 ---
 #### Using Macros
 Background context: Macros provide a way to use dynamic values that can change based on the current configuration.
-Common macros include $(TargetFileName), $(TargetPath), and $(ConfigurationName).
+Common macros include $(TargetFileName),$(TargetPath), and$(ConfigurationName).

 :p What is a macro in Visual Studio's project properties?
 ??x